 - Photo. (c) 2020 John Nevill.

 Maturity: Lm unknown.
 Range unknown.
-Max Length: 12cm TL.
+Max Length: 30 cm TL.

 Habitat and Ecology:

 This species is not protected or subject to fishery regulations.
-It is not subject to the fisheries.
+It is possibly caught on occasion in the artisanal fishery.

 One specimen was noted at about 3m depth and was observed to bury itself in the sand under a coral outcrop (J. Nevill 2020).

 Photo courtesy Eleanor Brighton and Chris Mason-Parker (c) 2022 Blue Safari Seychelles/Marine Conservation Society, Seychelles.
 Photograph taken at Alphonse group 2022.

 Bray, D.J.
 (2019).
 Rhinecanthus rectangulus in Fishes of Australia, http://184.108.40.206/home/species/770 (16/03/20).

 Froese, R. & D. Pauly.
 Eds.
 (2020).
 FishBase.
 Rhinecanthus rectangulus. https://www.fishbase.se/summary/Rhinecanthus-rectangulus.html (16/03/20).

 Matsuura, K. (2001).
 Balistidae.
 Triggerfishes. p.
 3911-3928.
 In K.E.
 Carpenter and V. Niem (eds.)
 FAO species identification guide for fishery purposes.
 The living

 marine resources of the Western Central Pacific.
 Vol. 6.
 Bony fishes part 4 (Labridae to Latimeriidae), estuarine crocodiles.
 FAO, Rome.